History of Nova Scotia: Golden Age of Sail

 Photo of William D. Lawrence being built at Maitland in 1873.
 The ship was the longest wooden ship built in Canada.

 Nova Scotia became a world leader in both building and owning wooden sailing ships in the second half of the century.
 Nova Scotia produced internationally recognized ship builders Donald McKay, John M. Blaikie and William Dawson Lawrence and ship designers such as Ebenezer Moseley as well the propeller inventor John Patch.
 Notable ships included the barque Stag, a clipper renowned for speed and the ship William D. Lawrence, the largest wooden ship ever built in Canada.
 Mariners such a Capt.
 George "Rudder" Churchill of Yarmouth became famous for their voyages.
 The province also produced a notable 19th-century female mariner, Bessie Hall from Annapolis Royal.
 The most famous of the sailors from Nova Scotia was Joshua Slocum who became the first man to sail single-handedly around the world (1895).
 Competition from steamships in the late 19th century ended the Golden Age of Sail, although the legacy continued to inspire mariners and the public into the following century with the many racing victories of the Bluenose schooner.

 The population grew steadily from 277,000 in 1851 to 388,000 in 1871, mostly from natural increase since immigration was slight.
 The era is often called the province's golden age due to the economic growth, growth of towns and villages, maturing of business and institutions and the success of industries like shipbuilding.
 The idea of a past golden age came to prominence in the early 20th century by economic reformers in the Maritime Rights Movement and was exploited by the tourism industry in the 1930s to lure tourists to a romantic era of tall ships and antiques.
 Recent historians using census data have challenged the idea of Nova Scotia's golden age.
 In 1851–1871 there was an overall increase in per capita wealth holding.
 However, typical of 19th century capitalism, most of the gains went to the urban elites, especially businessmen and financiers living in Halifax.
-The wealth held by the top 10 percent rose considerably over the two decades, but there was little improvement in the wealth levels in rural areas, which comprised the great majority of the population.
+The wealth held by the top 10 per cent rose considerably over the two decades, but there was little improvement in the wealth levels in rural areas, which comprised the great majority of the population.
 Likewise Gwyn reports that gentlemen, merchants, bankers, colliery owners, shipowners, shipbuilders, and master mariners flourished.
 However the great majority of families were headed by farmers, fishermen, craftsmen and laborers.
 Many of them—and many widows—lived in poverty.
 Outmigration increased as the 19th century wore on.
 Thus the era was indeed a golden age but mainly for a small and powerful elite.